Drug distributor employees emailed a parody song about ‘pillbillies,’ documents show

 “For 22 months, we engaged in discovery disputes, we spent millions of dollars and countless hours in discovery only to find out now that there’s some 400,000 documents that were withheld from discovery,” Farrell said.
 “Had we not discovered the discrepancy, these documents may not have ever seen the light of day.”

-AmerisourceBergen spokesman Gabe Weissman said the company’s legal team will respond to the motion but it had already shared the documents in other cases.
+AmerisourceBergen spokesman Gabe Weissman said that the company’s legal team will respond to the motion but that it had already shared the documents in other cases.

-“The plaintiffs are challenging whether certain documents that AmerisourceBergen has already produced in various cases around the country should have been produced earlier, in the Cuyahoga and Summit county cases in Ohio,” Weissman wrote in a email.
+“The plaintiffs are challenging whether certain documents that AmerisourceBergen has already produced in various cases around the country should have been produced earlier, in the Cuyahoga and Summit county cases in Ohio,” Weissman wrote in an email.
 “AmerisourceBergen stands by its document productions and will file a response at the appropriate time.”

 AmerisourceBergen was one of the largest distributors of pain pills during the opioid crisis, accounting for 13 billion oxycodone and hydrocodone pills, or 13.2 percent, distributed in the United States from 2006 to 2014, according to a federal drug database.